The world looks best in a portrait mode. So does our website :)

 "As India marches towards the landmark of becoming a $5 trillion economy, Tata Chemicals looks to participate in this journey by creating sustainable shared value for all its stakeholders with a focus on green chemistry."

 This is not the only instance of the company’s pioneering history.
-R Mukundan, MD, says, “From its founding, Tata Chemicals has pioneered many firsts including indigenous manufacture of soda ash, bicarbonate, crop protection and nutrition products like iodised salt and prebiotics, and has served the nation over the years through the green revolution of the sixties and seventies, and the economic reforms of the nineties, right up to the new millennium, as India emerges as a strong and self-reliant global economic power.
+R Mukundan, Managing Director (MD), says, “From its founding, Tata Chemicals has pioneered many firsts including the indigenous manufacture of soda ash, bicarbonate, crop protection and nutrition products like iodised salt and prebiotics, and has served the nation over the years through the green revolution of the 1960s and ’70s, and the economic reforms of the ’90s, right up to the new millennium, as India emerges as a strong and self-reliant global economic power.

 As India marches towards the landmark of becoming a $5 trillion economy, Tata Chemicals looks to participate in this journey by creating sustainable shared value for all its stakeholders with a focus on green chemistry.”